tracetronic/ecu-test_custom-checks/README.md

 Notice that in this example, we have used the config key *HardcodedName*, which is not by default set to be parsed.
 Add the entry
 `HARDCODED_NAME = 'HardcodedName'` to the *ParameterKeys* class in the [ConfigKeys](UserPyModules/CustomChecks/helper/ConfigKeys.py).

-You can change your scripts while keeping ECU-TEST running.
-Just reload the UserPyModules by pressing `Ctrl + Shift + R` within ECU-TEST after each change.
+You can change your scripts while keeping ecu.test running.
+Just reload the UserPyModules by pressing `Ctrl + Shift + R` within ecu.test after each change.
 Yo do _not_ need to reload anything when simply modifying the _config.yaml_.

 ## Contribution